Kamran-Afzali/Kamran-Afzali.github.io/_posts/ai_readiness_health.md

 Another critical aspect of TEHAI is the Adoption component, which addresses the challenges associated with integrating AI systems into healthcare delivery, despite their demonstrated efficacy in in-silico or controlled environments.
 Evaluating the translational value of current AI systems, this component assesses key elements that demonstrate the practical adoption of the model in real-life settings.

-Overall, the TEHAI framework offers a comprehensive approach to evaluating healthcare AI, covering aspects ranging from technical competence to usability and practical integration.
-By employing this framework, stakeholders can gain valuable insights into the effectiveness and applicability of AI systems, thus enhancing their potential impact on healthcare practices.

 #### OBVIA